 Owning a home is expensive in more ways than one, and often the home improvement projects that we want to do aren’t the same ones that pay off in equity.
 I was a licensed real estate agent in the metropolitan D.C. area in the early 2000s.
 We had to break the news to a lot of people that their $20,000 swimming pool didn’t really increase the value of their home by nearly that much (although they were a lot more likely to recoup that money at the height of the housing bubble than they are now).

-However, there are plenty of projects you can do — for budgets of all sizes — that will increase the value of your home.
+However, there are plenty of improvement projects you can do — for budgets of all sizes — that will increase the value of your home.
 It’s important to note that very few projects yield a 100% return on investment.
-However, these updates improve the livability of your home, the appeal to potential buyers, and the value enough to make them, worth considering:
+However, these updates improve the livability of your home, the appeal to potential buyers, and the value enough to make them worth considering:

 1. Bathroom Remodel.

 Updating your bathrooms is one of the best ways to increase the value of your home.
 For smaller budgets, start by replacing fixtures.
 You can also replace builder-grade vanities with nicer versions and refinish or replace older tubs and shower stalls to instantly make the room feel fresher!

 The kitchen is the heart of most homes, and upgrading appliances, countertops, and cabinets is a great way to upgrade the value of your home.
 Major kitchen improvement projects include knocking out walls to create an open floor plan and adding an island to increase counter space.

 Painting the walls of your home is probably the simplest way to increase its value.
 Older paint — especially in homes with small children — can be dingy or dirty, and fresh paint makes everything feel cleaner and newer.
 For resale purposes, be sure to choose neutral colors that match any decor, although that doesn’t necessarily mean they need to be white (try to avoid swine pink, though).